moribots/final-project-checkers/README.md

 ## Maurice Rahme, Robert Schloen, Jordan Zeeb, Taoran Zhang
 ****
 ## Project Overview
+This package allows a Baxter robot to play checkers using the modern ruleset!
+You have a choice to play using our custom checkers AI, or against a human-operated Baxter robot.
+This project was completing as part of the final project requirement for ME495: Embedded Systems in Robotics taught by Prof. Matthew Elwin.
+This project placed 1st in the judged competition between a total of 6 project teams.
+The theme for this year's competition was recreational robotics, and the other teams' projects were: Terminator (a nerf-gun shooting robot), Mini-Golf, Cornhole, Tic-Tac-Toe and MegaBLOKS.
+If you liked this project, you should check them out!

+Here is a video of an AI-operated game:

+**ADD VIDEO**

+Here is a video of a human-operated game:

+**ADD VIDEO**

 ## Quickstart guide
 * Download `checkers.rosinstall` to your `/src` directory in your catkin workspace